 Our common stock is listed on the Nasdaq Capital Market and, as such, we are subject to the Nasdaq Marketplace Rules.
-Nasdaq Marketplace Rule 5635(d) is referred to as the "Nasdaq 20% Rule."
+Nasdaq Marketplace Rules 5635(d) is referred to as the "Nasdaq 20% Rule."
 The Nasdaq 20% Rule requires that an issuer obtain stockholder approval prior to certain issuances of common stock or securities convertible into or exchangeable for common stock at a price less than the greater of market price or book value of such securities (on an as exercised basis) if such issuance equals 20% or more of the common stock or voting power of the issuer outstanding before the transaction.
-Shares of our common stock that were issued as part of the Commitment Shares, shares of common stock that have been issued on previous conversions of the Exchange Convertible Note into common shares and shares of common stock that might be issued upon subsequent conversion of the Exchange Convertible Note are considered common stock issued for the purposes of determining whether the 20% limit has been reached.
+Shares of our common stock that were issued as part of the Commitment Shares, shares of common stock that have been issued on previous conversions of the Exchange Convertible Note into common stock issued for the purposes of determining whether the 20% limit has been reached.